UpStride/engine/README.md

   - $o$ the output
   - $a$ the input
   - $e_i$ the blades
-  - $f_i$ the non-linear function (for instance $f(x) = max(0, x)$)
+  - $f_i$ the non-linear function on $\mathbb{R}$ (for instance $f(x) = max(0, x)$)

-the `GenericNonLinear` class initialize the Keras layer once for every dimension of our GA, and when called, compute the output with a simple loops
+the `GenericNonLinear` class initialize the Keras layer once for every dimension of our GA, and when called, compute the output with a simple loop.

 ## Non-linear with many inputs

 most of the non-linear layers have only one input, but some can have several (Add and Concatenate).
 The implementation is the same, we just need to reorder the inputs before computation.
-Indeed, these keras layers takes a list of Tensor as input $[T_1, T_2]$
+Indeed, these Keras layers takes a list of Tensor as input $[T_1, T_2]$.

-when working on GA, or input is a list of list of Tensor.
+When working on GA, or input is a list of list of Tensor.
 The length of the second list is the number of component in the GA, so if working with quaternion, the input will be
 $[[T_{11},T_{12},T_{13},T_{14}], [T_{21},T_{22},T_{23},T_{24}]]$

 If we reorder the list this way: $[[T_{11},T_{21}], [T_{12},T_{22}], [T_{13},T_{23}], [T_{14},T_{24}]]$
-, the rest of the implementation stay valid
+, the rest of the implementation stays valid

 ## Exception

 ### Dropout
-When performing dropout, there are several possible strategies: we can cancel weights on the several component of the multivector in a non-correlated way or a correlated way.
+When performing dropout, there are several possible strategies: we can cancel weights on the several components of the multivector in a non-correlated way or a correlated way.
 The current implementation can be both:

   - the non-correlated way is the default strategy
   - correlated way can be achieved if the user define a random seed when creating the layer.
-All the keras layers will have the same seed and so the same behaviour
+All the Keras layers will have the same seed and so the same behavior,as they are called the same number of time.

 ### BatchNormalization